-Follow the label instruction.
-Some labels give disposal recommendations.
-Read the label carefully and follow the manufacturer’s recommendations
+Appropriate containers should be used for storing different E-Waste items separately, considering hazardous characteristics (if applies), compatibility and further treatment, and therefore should be no mixing of different types of E-Waste.

-Additionally, for specific types, such as used and scrap CRTs and CRT glass should be packaged in a way that minimizes breakage during normal shipping conditions.
+Containers should be clearly labelled to identify their contents and must be secure so that liquids, including rainwater.
+For specific types of E-Waste, such as used and scrap CRTs and CRT glass should be packaged in a way that minimizes breakage during normal shipping conditions.
 In addition, the packaging should minimize releases to the environment if unintentional breakage does occur during transport.
-For example, if CRTs are shrink wrapped onto a pallet in such a way that broken pieces might not be contained; the pallet should be placed in annan outside package that will minimize releases.
+For example, if CRTs are shrink wrapped onto a pallet in such a way that broken pieces might not be contained; the entire shrink-wrapped pallet should be placed in a container outside package that will minimize releases.
 CRTs with broken glass, glass pieces and glass cullet should be packaged in sift proof containers that prevent particles from being released from the package and whose effectiveness will not be reduced during normal shipping conditions.
-Shredded circuit boards, not containing batteries (also see discussion in section 5 on the electrolyte capacitors and LEDs), should be packaged in containers that prevent particles from being released from the package and whose effectiveness will not be reduced during normal shipping conditions
+Shredded circuit boards, not containing batteries, should be packaged in containers that prevent particles from being released from the package and whose effectiveness will not be reduced during normal shipping conditions.

 Transportation

-Transport vehicles should be properly marked with placards identifying the fact that hazardous products are being transported..PPE should be provided for the transport personnel, who should be trained in its emergency use.
+Regarding transportation, the vehicles should be properly marked with placards identifying the fact that hazardous products could be transported (depending the type of EW-Waste).
 Transport vehicles should be outfitted with the equipment necessary to neutralize any simple spillage or leakage problems, and the transport personnel trained on how to use it.
 All releases should be immediately contained.

-Hazardous waste manifests or consignment notes must accompany each shipment of hazardous waste in accordance with national law, until it reaches its final destination.
-On completion of a journey, the transporter should complete the hazardous waste manifest form and return it to the healthcare establishment.
-If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous healthcare waste and to obtain the agency’s approval.

-Emergency response information—Emergency Response Intervention Cards (ERICards) (), Emergency Response Guides ()—should accompany shipments of hazardous waste to provide guidance on initial actions in response to a transport accident
+Emergency response information—Emergency Response Intervention Cards (ERICards) (), Emergency Response Guides ()—should accompany shipments of hazardous waste to provide guidance on initial actions in response to a transport accident.

 Disposal Operations (Annex IV, Sections A and B)

-Best available techniques (BAT) and best environmental practices (BEP)
+The major approach to treat E-waste is to first reduce the concentration of the hazardous chemicals and elements through decontamination/ dismantling, recycling and recovery of items of economic value and finally dispose E-waste fractions through either incineration or landfilling or a combination of both.

-E-waste contains valuable materials that can be recovered for recycling including iron, aluminium, copper, gold, silver, platinum, palladium, indium, gallium and rare earth metals, thus contributing to sustainable resource management.
+E-Waste contains valuable materials that can be recovered for recycling including iron, aluminum, copper, gold, silver, platinum, palladium, indium, gallium and rare earth metals, thus contributing to sustainable resource management.
 The extraction of all of these metals from the Earth has a significant environmental impact.
 The use of such materials as raw materials after they have become waste can increase the efficiency of their use and lead to conservation of energy and reduction in greenhouse gas emissions when adequate technologies and methods are applied.

 The techniques used by the informal recovery sector are not only damaging human health and the environment, often they also perform poorly in recovering valuable resources, squandering precious resources such as critical metals for future use.
-Even management of non-hazardous wastes can cause significant harm to human health and the environment if not undertaken in an environmentally sound manner
+Even management of non-hazardous wastes can cause significant harm to human health and the environment if not undertaken in an environmentally sound manner. ()